The Goods Line

 The Goods Line is an 800 m linear park and shared pedestrian pathway and cycleway in the suburb of Ultimo, in the City of Sydney, New South Wales, Australia.
-The corridor connects Railway Square to Darling Harbour in the south and passes both the University of Technology Sydney Broadway campus and the Australian Broadcasting Corporation Sydney head office.
+The corridor connects Railway Square to Darling Harbour in the south and passes both the University of Technology Sydney Broadway campus and the Sydney head office of the Australian Broadcasting Corporation.
 The Goods Line terminates in the north at the corner of Sussex and Hay Streets, in the Sydney central business district.

 Description

 From the southern end, the Goods Line walkway commences at the southern end of Central station at the beginning of the Devonshire Street Tunnel.
 The tunnel is a 300 m pedestrian tunnel that was opened in 1906, joining Devonshire Street with Lee Street.
 From the exit of the tunnel one enters Henry Deane Plaza, which sits slightly below the level of Lee Street and descends a ramp at the other end of the Plaza to enter the extension tunnel beneath Lee Street.
 The extension tunnel continues under Lee Street, Railway Square and George Street and, at each of these points, the extension tunnel can be exited or entered by stairs and escalators; there are no entry/exit points to the tunnel via any buildings.

 The extension tunnel then continues under the TAFE Marcus Clark Building.
 The Marcus Clark Building was formerly owned by Marcus Clark & Co., a nine-storey department store was constructed in 1913 at 827–837 George Street, Railway Square.
 Marcus Clark & Co. originally served as a furniture showroom and an extension of the flagship store located at the corner of Pitt and George Streets.
 This building was remodelled in 1928 to become the company’s main store.
 The store ceased operations in 1965, and the building was acquired by the Sydney Institute of Technology the following year, in 1966.
 The extension tunnel opens behind the Wembley House at 841 George Street.

 To the west of the end of the extension tunnel, two steel rails appear from under a pair of large gates.
 The gates block entry to the northern end of the Railway Square road overbridge, which in the past provided access for trains using the railway line to Darling Harbour.
 From this point, the Goods Line walkway makes use of the former railway's infrastructure, including the Ultimo Road railway underbridge.
 The walkway exits the rail corridor near the Powerhouse Museum, crosses Darling Drive and terminates at the corner of Sussex and Hay Streets.